itfanr/ros2-wiki/Composition.md

 ### Compile-time composition using ROS services (2.)

 This demos shows that the same shared libraries can be reused to compile a single executable running multiple components.
+The executable contains all four components from above: talker and listener as well as server and client.

 In the shell call (see [source code](https://github.com/ros2/demos/blob/master/composition/src/manual_composition.cpp)):

         manual_composition

-This should show repeated messages from both, the talker and the listener.
+This should show repeated messages from both pairs, the talker and the listener as well as the server and the client.